PLAN A COLORADO TROUT FISHING VACATION

 In 2023, the Colorado Parks and Wildlife Commission gave portions of the Taylor River and the Gunnison River Gold Medal status.
 This designation is given to the most elite trout fisheries in the state.
 Gold Medal waters must provide long-lasting and healthy habitats for fish of all ages.
 The portions of the rivers that are Gold Medal include 20 miles of the Taylor River below Taylor Park Reservoir and 12.5 miles of the Gunnison River starting west of the town of Gunnison at Twin Bridges extending up to the town of Almont.

-TIPS FOR FISHING THE TAYLOR RIVER
+FISHING ON THE TAYLOR RIVER

-The Taylor River is a prime fishery located halfway between Gunnison and Crested Butte and is a main stem of the Gunnison River.
-The secret behind the Taylor’s success is the reservoir upstream that controls the flow all year long and makes the gradient of the river downstream consistent.
+The secret behind the Taylor’s success is the reservoir upstream that controls the river’s flow all year long.
+The dam-controlled flow also makes the gradient of the river downstream consistent.
 Large boulders and bedrock riffles litter the run and provide perfect spots for trout to congregate.
 These same features also help aquatic insects flourish.
 Huge hatches of Caddis, BWO and PMD can cover you in the evenings.

 The rest of the Taylor fishes normally for a western river.
 Most people use 4X-5X leaders and tippets.
 Fish the hatch as it comes off and then be ready to switch back to a dry-dropper as necessary.
 Hare’s Ears, Zebra Midges and Psycho Princes are just a few of the large selection of nymph patterns that will catch fish on the Taylor.
 These are often hung off the back of large foam flies like Pool Toys and Chubby Chernobyls.